SIGN-UP In the Study Abroad office.

 Dr. Jackie Hogan

-COM 307 Feature Writing
+COM 307 Feature Writing - Sorry this class is cancelled.

 Department of Communication students wanting to hone their feature writing skills while taking advantage of the cultural, social and historical richness that Ireland has to offer won't find a better place to do it than Dublin this May.
 This course will allow you to learn about different types of feature stories, including columns, reviews, personality profiles, and trend pieces, and to experiment with the linguistic artistry that will make your stories sparkle.
 You will also write your own feature stories based on the excursions you take and the people you meet while abroad.
 Dublin has stories lurking around each corner, waiting to be uncovered; spend your May term seeking them out.
 Prerequisites: COM 201, COM 215; please see Dr. Netzley for scheduling advice.